-Blue Badge Tourist Guides can be found throughout the UK.
+Blue and Green Badge Tourist Guides can be found throughout the UK.
 They can help with both practical aspects of touring and guide you through the attractions.
 Here are just a few suggestions.

 You could visit the 14th century New College, where Malfoy’s transformation into a ferret was filmed.